23 Tasty (and Practical) Gifts for Your Favorite Foodies

 From gourmet picks to kitchen accessories, here are the tasty tokens they’ll love in 2025.

 Nobody wants to give a gift that wastes away, never gets used, sits in storage for years, or is immediately donated or regifted.
-Sometimes, the best gifts aren’t things that sit on a shelf or hang in a closet, but something that’s meant to be enjoyed immediately — or better yet, consumed.
+That’s why sometimes the best gifts aren’t objects to be worn or used, but treats that are meant to be enjoyed immediately — or better yet, consumed.
 Whose eyes don’t light up at the sight of holiday cookies?

 For more gift ideas, visit our complete 2025 Holiday Gift Guide.